IT'S A "TOUCHDOWN ATLANTIC" AS THE EDMONTON ESKIMOS WILL FACE THE TORONTO ARGONAUTS ON SUNDAY, SEPTEMBER 26 IN MONCTON

 The game will be preceded by a weekend festival of Atlantic Canadian entertainment and football, including fun parties, great food, top bands and high school and university football.

-"The people of Moncton are thrilled to be hosting the Argos and Eskimos, and we're encouraging our friends from across Atlantic
+"The people of Moncton are thrilled to be hosting the Argos and Eskimos, and we're encouraging our friends from across Atlantic Canada to join us in a celebration of our great region and the great game of Canadian football," said Moncton Mayor George LeBlanc.

 "It's going to be an event, and a weekend, to remember."

-Rick LeLacheur, President and Chief Executive Officer of the
+Rick LeLacheur, President and Chief Executive Officer of the Edmonton Eskimos, said it's an honour to represent the CFL along with the Toronto Argonauts.

-"The Argonauts organization and players are thrilled to be selected as the home team for our fans in Atlantic
+"The Argonauts organization and players are thrilled to be selected as the home team for our fans in Atlantic Canada," said Toronto Argonauts President and CEO Bob Nicholson.

 "We plan to do more than just play football in Moncton.
 We're looking forward to being a real presence in the community.
 We want to make a positive difference, paint the town Double Blue and win lots of new friends, as well as win the game."